GE Catalog Years 2019-Present

-Social Science coursework will give students an understanding of the behavior of humans as we relate to each other, to ourselves and to our environments as we create the structures and values that govern our lives in the present and through time.
+Social Science coursework will give students an understanding of the behavior of humans as we relate to one another, to ourselves and to our environments, as we create the structures and values that govern our lives in the present and through time.
 These courses will give students an appreciation of the areas of learning concerned with human thought and an understanding of the nature, scope and limits of social-scientific study.

 Students are required to take 6 units in D1 (Social Sciences) and 3 units in D3/D4 (U.S. and California Government/American Institutions).

 One Section D course may count toward the upper division GE requirement.

 Lifelong Learning coursework encourages students to develop an appreciation for the importance of the continued acquisition of new and diverse knowledge and skills, and it offers opportunities to integrate personal, professional and social aspects of life.

 Upper division Lifelong Learning courses can be used to satisfy the Section E requirement, but not the upper division GE requirement.